 8. The Trouser Break

 This at the end of the day is a personal preference.
 The more traditional approach is to have the rear trouser hem touch the beginning of the shoe sole, which is known as a full break.
 For a more modern and fashionable approach then go for little to no break.
+This detailing is especially important when ordering mens wide trousers.

 9. Know Your Body Type